 The Port Huron Statement was the declaration of principles issued June 15, 1962, by Students for a Democratic Society (SDS), a major radical student organization in the United States during the 1960s.
 Having only a few hundred members across the country at the time the Statement was drafted, SDS drew tens of thousands of students into its ranks as the movement against the Vietnam War grew—before a deep factional split destroyed the organization in 1969.
 During SDS’s history of activism, 60,000 copies of the Statement were distributed.
 It has become a historical landmark of American leftwing radicalism and a widely influential discourse on the meaning of democracy in modern society.

 SDS grew out of an older organization, the Student League for Industrial Democracy (SLID), which had roots dating back to 1905 and flourished during the 1920s and 1930s.
-Much reduced in size by the 1950s, SLID was renamed and reorganized in 1960, principally under the influence of its Ann Arbor chapter led by students Al Haber, Richard Flacks, Bob Ross, Sharon Jeffrey, and Tom Hayden—all of whom will attend and speak at the “New Insurgency” conference, along with many other SDS veterans.
+Much reduced in size by the 1950s, SLID was renamed and reorganized in 1960, principally under the influence of its Ann Arbor chapter led by students Al Haber, Sharon Jeffrey, and Bob Ross, as well as (a bit later) Tom Hayden and Richard and Miriam (Mickey) Flacks—all of whom attended and spoke at the “New Insurgency” conference, along with many other SDS veterans.
 The United Auto Workers (UAW), based in Detroit and led at the time by the liberal “social unionist” Walter Reuther, loaned SDS its conference facilities in Port Huron, Michigan, for the June 1962 convention that drew up The Port Huron Statement.
 University of Michigan professor Arnold Kaufman coined the phrase, “participatory democracy,” which became the watchword of the Statement and SDS’s vision of radical social change in American life.

 The Port Huron Statement sought to frame political goals for an alliance of “liberals and socialists” in terms suited to the era of the Cold War and relevant to the youth of the time.
 It rested on an acute sensitivity to the threat of world-destroying nuclear war, the mood of “apathy” believed to dominate student life in the 1950s, the damage done to the reputation of the radical Left both by the monstrous dictatorship in the Soviet Union and by the scare tactics and repression identified as “McCarthyism” in the United States, and the inspiring moral example offered by renewed African American civil rights activism by the early 1960s.
 The Statement argued that changing contemporary society in the direction of racial equality, social and economic justice, peace, and worldwide prosperity (for formerly colonized peoples as well) was urgent, and that “a new left” capable of agitating for change must base itself on compelling moral values and an unshakable commitment to democratic politics.